Discover IntelliJ IDEA for Scala

 Note that by default, IntelliJ IDEA uses regular spaces for indents instead of tabs.
-If you have files with lots of indents, you may want to optimize their size by enabling the Use tab character option in the Java code style settings.
+If you have files with lots of indents, you may want to optimize their size by enabling the Use tab character option located in .

-For more details, refer to Reformatting Source Code.
+For more information, refer to Reformatting Source Code.

-Once you've created a Run/Debug configuration by selecting from the main menu, you are able to run and debug your code.
+Once you've created a run/debug configuration by selecting from the main menu, you are able to run and debug your Scala code.

 When in the debug mode, you can evaluate any expression by using the Evaluate expression tool, which is accessed by pressing Alt+F8.
 This tool provides code completion in the same way as in the editor, so it's easy to enter any expression.